'Forest School is the bridge to a land of freedom'(Year Six girl)

 'Forest School has been such an amazing opportunity for my son and something that he has loved taking part in.
 Mr Earle manages to empower the children with vast and varying woodland activities that encourage confidence, teamwork and creativity.
 The outdoor exercises often allow the children to evaluate their skills and appreciate those of others, leading to a very supportive environment which continues outside of the sessions.
 The children relish the opportunity to be shown and use woodland tools, being proud and appreciating the responsibility they have earned.
 Most of all the children have great fun!'

 Stocks Wood Outdoor Centre's Forest School sessions take children on an exciting journey of woodland discovery.
 Activities are adapted to meet the requirements of each group.
-Julian and Claire have had experience working with primary and secondary aged children with a range of behaviour, emotional and physical challenges, including gifted and talented children.
+Julian and Claire have had experience working with primary and secondary aged children with a range of behaviour, emotional, learning and physical challenges.

 The sessions make a positive impact on children's confidence, social skills, communication, motivation and concentration, physical skills and knowledge and understanding.
 Furthermore, they are likely to provide new perspectives for accompanying teachers who see the children learn in a different setting as well as creating a ripple effect when the children share their experiences back at school and home.